-As Director of Sales at HarborChase Naples, a senior community that includes assisted living, skilled nursing and memory care, Maria Plaksin sees it a lot.
+As the director of sales at HarborChase of Naples, a senior community that offers adult day services and assisted living, skilled nursing, respite, and memory care, Maria Plaksin sees caregivers encounter this roadblock pretty often.
 In fact, she conducts what she calls “parking lot presentations” on a regular basis for elders who refuse to get out of the car.
-“It happens all the time.
-It’s important to break the ice.
-I’ll go to the car and introduce myself.”
+“It happens all the time,” Plaksin admits.
+“It’s important to break the ice, so I’ll go out to the car and start by introducing myself.”

-Why are seniors so adamant about not moving?
-There are several reasons.
-"They are haunted by the images of nursing homes of the 1960s and 1970s which were sterile, cold-looking institutions.
-As a society, we’ve come a long way.
-But the seniors need to see it for themselves in order to believe it," Plaksin says.
+There are several reasons why older individuals reject the possibility of moving to any kind of senior housing community.
+“Many are haunted by the images of nursing homes from the 1960s and 1970s, which were sterile, cold-looking institutions,” Plaksin acknowledges.
+“As a society, we’ve come a long way, but our older generations need to see this progress for themselves in order to believe it.”